Folkestone: Governance

 The governance of Folkestone lies in both national and local government.
 Insofar as the national government is concerned, Folkestone is part of the constituency of Folkestone and Hythe, which is currently (2024) represented by Tony Vaughan (Labour).
 Before Brexit in 2020, Folkestone was part of the South East England constituency in the European Parliament.

 The local government consists of three tiers.
-In the first tier, Kent County Council, Folkestone is divided into two divisions each returning one County Councillor.
+In the first tier, Kent County Council, Folkestone is divided into two divisions each returning one county councillor.
 Folkestone West is represented by Dylan Jeffrey (Conservative).
 Folkestone East is represented by Jackie Meade (Labour).

 The second tier of local government is the non-metropolitan district.
 Folkestone forms a part of Folkestone and Hythe district, which was first established by the Local Government Act 1972 as Shepway.
-Folkestone elects 10 of Folkestone and Hythe District Council's 30 Councillors.
+Folkestone elects 10 of Folkestone and Hythe District Council's 30 councillors.

-The third and lowest tier was established as the civil parish: in Folkestone's case, because it held a Town Charter, and when the then Folkestone Borough Council was abolished, councillors elected to represent Folkestone's wards were designated as the Town's Charter Trustees, responsible for electing a Town Mayor.
-This role has since passed to Folkestone Town Council which is based at Folkestone Town Hall.
+The third and lowest tier was established as the civil parish: in Folkestone's case, because it held a town charter, and when the then Folkestone Borough Council was abolished, councillors elected to represent Folkestone's wards were designated as the town's charter trustees, responsible for electing a town mayor.
+This role has since passed to Folkestone Town Council, a parish council which is based at Folkestone Town Hall.

-Folkestone Town Council was established in 2004, comprising the area of the former Borough of Folkestone less Folkestone Sandgate ward, which was separately parished.
-Folkestone Town Council comprises eight wards: Cheriton; Morehall; Park; Harvey West; Harvey Central; Harbour; East; and Foord.
+The town council was established in 2004, comprising the area of the former Borough of Folkestone less Folkestone Sandgate ward, which was separately parished.
+The council comprises eight wards: Cheriton; Morehall; Park; Harvey West; Harvey Central; Harbour; East; and Foord.
 Each ward returns two or three members, for a total of 18 councillors elected to four-year terms.
-Each year, Folkestone Town Councillors attend the Annual General Meeting and Mayor-making ceremony to appoint both a Town Mayor and a Deputy Mayor from their number for the coming year.
+Each year, Folkestone Town Councillors attend the annual general meeting and mayor-making ceremony to appoint both a mayor and a deputy mayor from their number for the coming year.